microsoft/FabricRTIWorkshop/docs/workshop.md

 <div class="info" data-title="Note">

 > The [Eventhouse](<https://learn.microsoft.com/en-us/fabric/real-time-intelligence/eventhouse>) is designed to handle real-time data streams efficiently, which lets organizations ingest, process, and analyze data in near real-time.
 Event houses are particularly useful for scenarios where **timely insights are crucial**.
 Event houses provide a scalable infrastructure that allows organizations to handle growing volumes of data, ensuring optimal performance and resource use.
-Event houses are the **preferred** engine for semistructured and free text analysis .
+Event houses are the **preferred** engine for semi-structured and free text analysis .
 An event house is a workspace of databases, which might be shared across a certain project.
 It allows you to manage multiple databases at once, sharing capacity and resources to optimize performance and cost.
 Event houses provide unified monitoring and management across all databases and per database.
-Event houses are **specifically tailored** to time-based, streaming events with structured, semistructured, and unstructured data.
+Event houses are **specifically tailored** to time-based, streaming events with structured, semi-structured, and unstructured data.
 You can get data from multiple sources or pipelines (For example, Eventstream, SDKs, Kafka, Logstash, data flows, and more) and multiple data formats.
 This data is automatically indexed and partitioned based on ingestion time.
 </div>

 ## 4. Create a new Eventstream